-The adjustment from the equilibrium point $Q_0$ towards $Q_1$ , where we observe both a lower price and income level, describes the so-called Spanish Puzzle.
+The adjustment from the equilibrium point Q_0 towards Q_1 , where we observe both a lower price and income level, describes the so-called Spanish Puzzle.
 As a potential solution to the latter, a supply-side oriented policy to support entrepreneurial activity in order to boost labor demand seems to be fruitful.
 In fact, the Spanish Entrepreneur's Act from 2013 lead to an improvement in the regulations and incentives for a market entry of start-ups.
 The corresponding measurements are shown in the bottom of Table 2.
-In translation to the AD-AS framework, Figure 2 shows that in this case we observe a rise in the income, while the price level declines.
-The latter observations is ambiguous, i.e. it depends on the net effect with respect to the increase in aggregate demand and supply, respectively.
+In translation to the AD-AS framework, the right panel of Figure 3 shows that in this case we observe a rise in the income, while the price level declines.
 We assume that newly founded companies (as they remain on the market and do not exit) introduce and utilize new technologies in the production process.
-This technology shock (K) leads to an increase in the productivity of capital and, therefore, in aggregate supply, i.e. the AS curve shifts to the right.
+This technology shock (K) leads to an increase in the productivity of capital and, therefore, in aggregate supply, i.e. the AS curve shifts to the right due to an implementation of new technologies.
+In indication for this development is given by the decrease in inflation after 2012 (to see this consider the last two entries in the seventh column of Table 1).
 The whole adjustment process will be incomplete without an improvement in the expectation on investment revenues (E).
-The latter follows simply from the need of en-
+The latter follows simply from the need of entrepreneurs to invest in capital in order to start the business.
+Obviously, no change (or even a decrease) in E seems to be counterintuitive since in this case an entry of a new firms goes along with an expected zero (negative) return on investment.
+This view is consistent with the upward movements in the sentiments since 2013 shown in Figure 2.